 Kayak on the Murray

-Unfortunately we did not get to do this one, but it’s totally on my list for my next visit, and that is to hire a kayak and explore the Murray River.
+Unfortunately we did not get to do this one in Berri, but I have kayaked on the Murray a little further up at Renmark and it was a fabulous way to experience the river up close.
 Canoe Adventures are located in Berri and offer plenty of single or double kayaks for hire.
 Hire one for a day or for your whole visit – imagine starting each morning with a quiet paddle on the river!

 If you don’t want to just hire the kayak, you can instead join in on a guided tour of the river by kayak instead.
 Tours are offered at all times of the day, including sunrise and sunset, half- and even full day tours.
 The tours all leave from right in the centre of town and will really give you a taste of what the Riverland is about.

 Take a Walk

 This is my favourite thing to do almost anywhere – I love to explore towns on foot, and get out in nature for some time out too.
 Berri has walking options for people who like short walks and long walks, and everything in between.
 Here are some I recommend: